• Skip to primary navigation

 How to make Shortbread Cookies

-• Dry fry Cumin Seeds in a pan.
+Dry fry Cumin Seeds in a pan.

-• Add flour and cumin seeds and mix together quickly using your hands.
+Add Flour and Cumin Seeds and mix together quickly using your hands.

-Butter in blue bowl
+Dough in bowl

-Uncooked Shortbread on a lined tray
+Jeera Biscuits on lined baking tray

 Jeera Shortbread in plate on tray with Masala Chai